 DraftSpark’s Commitment To Children’s Privacy

 Protecting the privacy of the very young is especially important.
-For that reason, DraftSpark does not knowingly collect or maintain personal data through the Site from children under 13 (or such age as a child is defined by local law if higher), and no part of the Site is structured to attract children under thirteen years old.
+For that reason, DraftSpark does not knowingly collect or maintain personal data through our Services from children under 13 (or such age as a child is defined by local law if higher), and no part of the Service is structured to attract children under thirteen years old.

 All periodic communications from DraftSpark include the option to unsubscribe, typically by clicking a link near the bottom of the communication.
 All of our email communications strive for 100% compliance with the 2003 CAN-SPAM Act.